eyshoit-commits/llmserver-rs/docs/karma.md

 - Specialised agents for entity linking or ontology alignment.
 - External tooling hooks (search, retrieval) by extending the validator prompts.
 - Persistence adapters that automatically push the enriched graph to a backing store.
+- Reusable agent templates contributed upstream to the `ajeto` project, allowing additional workflows (e.g. ontology alignment or QA) to reuse the same execution substrate.